Ground rent: Scotland

 Feu duty in Scotland was ended by the Abolition of Feudal Tenure etc. (Scotland) Act 2000.

 Northern Ireland

 Redemption of ground rents in Northern Ireland is covered by the Ground Rents Act (Northern Ireland) 2001.

 Republic of Ireland

 In the Republic of Ireland ground rents have been a feature of urban life.
-While most tenancy reform legislation has been enacted for agricultural land (see Irish Land Acts), urban occupiers / tenants have been allowed to "buy out" their ground rents from landlords, and so effectively change a long lease into a freehold interest, most recently under Acts of 1978 and 2005.
+While most tenancy reform legislation has been enacted for agricultural land (see Irish Land Acts), urban occupiers / tenants have been allowed to "buy out" their ground rents from landlords, and so effectively change a long lease into a freehold interest, most recently under the Landlord and Tenant (Ground Rents) (No. 2) Act 1978 and the Landlord and Tenant (Ground Rents) Act 2005.
 Notably, ground rents in Castlebar, County Mayo have been withheld following the controversial disappearance of Lord Lucan in 1974.

 Netherlands

 Ground leases (erfpachten) are common in the Netherlands.
 However most Dutch municipalities (including Rotterdam, Den Bosch, Eindhoven, Haarlem, and Maastricht) are currently abandoning the system, and offering householders the right to buy their plot of land.
 Nonetheless, a number, including Amsterdam, are retaining ground leases, which ease comprehensive redevelopment, prevent land speculation and mean that the entire community benefits from any increase in value of the land.